 You can also check out my big lube guide if you want to learn more about personal lubricants and how they work.

 Vibrator Nation tells the story of how women changed the sex toy industry and brought new standards of quality, education, and comfort to a previously seedy industry.

-Just because it's educational doesn't mean it's a boring read though though.
+Just because it's educational doesn't mean it's a boring read.
 The chapters are filled with stories from sex shops, an anything but dull industry.
-You get to hear about how Vixen Creations founder starting making dildos in her kitchen; how Dell Williams was inspired to start a sex shop after attending nude "Bodysex Workshops" in the early 1970s, which showed participants how to use a magic wand vibrator to climax; and how employees at Babeland deal with pranksters that perform BDSM scenes in the shop.
+You get to hear about how Vixen Creations founder starting making dildos in her kitchen.
+How Dell Williams was inspired to start a sex shop after attending nude "Bodysex Workshops" in the early 1970s, which showed participants how to use a magic wand vibrator to climax.
+How employees at Babeland deal with pranksters that perform BDSM scenes in the shop.

 Pages: 279 (8 chapters)

 Price: $15 - $25

 Good Vibrations and Babeland play starring roles in Vibrator Nation (they make an appearance in every chapter).
 I always knew they were important, but as the book makes it clear, they were pioneers that started a new movement of sex positivity.